Lhayes32/Telemedicine-Application/README.md

 The components used for this project, and their purpose, are as following:
 - Typescript for backend programming function
 - HTML and JS for frontend web design
+- Google Auth for user authentication
-- Google Firebase for our sychronous online database server
+- Google Firebase for appointments and chats
 - Angular CLI Version 8.3.22
 - Agora.io for online video hosting

-## How to run the project
+## How to run the project on a computer

 Follow the directions below to run the project.
 Alternatively, you can interact with our project without use of programming at https://telemedicine-application.web.app/.

 In order to run the project, first navigate to the working directory that contains the project.
 Inside of there, you should open up a terminal and run the commands 'npm install' and wait for the installation to finish.
 After the program has been installed, you can run the program on your computer with the command 'ng serve.'
 Afterwards, navigate to `http://localhost:4200/` to see the project.
 The app will automatically reload if you change any of the source files.

-## About

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).